muratk5n/thirdwave/en/README.md

 ---

-Web app hosting platform Heroku is shutting off its freebie services..
-Due to end of e-z money?
-TW member serv on HK is switching to newsletter format.
-Q&A will continue.
-My personal code is moving to a 'mobile server'".

----

 Financial Post: "Ballard Power Systems Inc., the Vancouver-based maker of hydrogen fuel cells for use in trucks, trains and ships,... share price jumped five per cent to $11.39, the highest point since early